AlexanderDzhoganov/ksp-advanced-flybywire/README.md

 - Environmental Visual Enhancements
 - TAC Life Support .. and more

-Incompatible with:
+Some issues:
-- B9 Aerospace - there may be a loading-screen crash when B9 is present alongside this mod, I am investigating this
+- B9 Aerospace - loading crashes in the 64-bit build, 32-bit builds are unaffected

 ### Roadmap